Espanyol ends Madrid’s 25-game unbeaten streak in Spain

+MADRID (AP) — After its third stumble in a week, there’s suddenly reason for concern at Real Madrid.

-MADRID (AP) — Real Madrid stumbled again on Sunday, losing 2-1 at Espanyol to see its 25-game unbeaten streak in the Spanish league come to an end.
+Madrid lost 2-1 at Espanyol on Sunday to see its 25-game unbeaten streak in the Spanish league come to an end.
+The defeat extended its winless run to three matches in all competitions after what had been a near-perfect start to the season.

-It was the third straight match without a win for Madrid, which was coming off a shock home loss to Moldovan club Sheriff in the Champions League and a scoreless home draw against Villarreal in the Spanish league.
+Carlo Ancelotti’s team was coming off a shock home loss to Moldovan club Sheriff in the Champions League and a scoreless home draw against Villarreal in the Spanish league.

+“We played poorly,” Ancelotti said.
+“There’s not much else to say.
+It was our worst match.
+We have to take a step back during the international break and think about why the team has changed its attitude this week.”

+Madrid had started the season with six victories in its first seven matches overall before being held by Villarreal and losing to Sheriff.
+It had thrived offensively, entering the weekend with the league’s best attack with 21 goals in seven matches.

+“It was a bad week,” Madrid defender Nacho Fernández said.
+“We have to keep working and make some adjustments, especially on defense.
+We have a squad that can perform much better than it did in the last three matches.”

-Madrid hadn’t lost a league match since a 2-1 home defeat against Levante in January.
+Madrid hadn’t lost a league match since a 2-1 home defeat against Levante last season.
 It was unbeaten in 18 straight away games in the competition, one short of its all-time record.

+Ancelotti’s squad has been marred by injuries recently and on Sunday the coach couldn’t count on Gareth Bale, Marcelo, Dani Carvajal and Ferland Mendy.

-Madrid still tops the league thanks to a better goal difference than defending champion Atlético Madrid, which beat Barcelona 2-0 at home on Saturday.
-Both Madrid and Atlético have 17 points from eight matches.
-Real Sociedad can go top if the Basque Country team wins at last-placed Getafe later Sunday.
+Madrid still tops the league thanks to a better goal difference than defending champion Atlético Madrid and Real Sociedad.
+Atlético beat Barcelona 2-0 at home on Saturday, while Sociedad was held 1-1 at last-placed Getafe on Sunday.
+The three top teams have 17 points from eight matches.
+Sevilla, which visits winless Granada later Sunday, has 14 points from six matches.

-It was the second consecutive win for promoted Espanyol, which moved to 12th in the standings.
+It was the second consecutive win for promoted Espanyol, which was 13th in the standings.
+It had won only once in its return to the first division, and only once against Madrid in the last 14 years.

+“It took a tremendous effort by our team,” said Espanyol forward Raúl De Tomás, a former Madrid player.
+“Real Madrid always makes you work hard until the last minute.”

-Raúl de Tomás opened the scoring for the hosts from close range in the 17th minute and Aleix Vidal added to the lead in the 60th from inside the area after a nice run past the Madrid defense.
+De Tomás opened the scoring for the hosts from close range in the 17th minute and Aleix Vidal added to the lead in the 60th from inside the area after a nice run past the Madrid defense.

 Karim Benzema had a goal disallowed in the 67th for offside but found the net again in a breakaway in the 71st after clearing two defenders and sending a low shot into the corner for his league-leading ninth goal.